 Google has finally rolled out the first developer preview of the upcoming Android version.
 Follow this guide to download and install Android P Developer Preview on supported Google devices.
 These include the Pixel, Pixel XL, Pixel 2, and Pixel 2 XL.

 The much rumored Android 9.0 has finally made the touchdown with the very first developer preview.
 Ever since the launch of Android Oreo, the chatter has been going on for the next major release and it was alleged that Google has already started working on it.
 That has finally served to be true today, when Google has pushed Android P Developer Preview 1 for the supported devices.
 Initial speculations proposed that the preview would land somewhere around 14 this month, but the Android-maker sure deserves a price for completely unexpected surprises.
 Google has already published the system images for this preview.
 So, developers/users who’d really like to test the upcoming Android version, can go ahead and install Android P Developer Preview.

 The official timeline of the complete process has also been laid on the official program preview page.
 As you can see in the image below, the final release is set to be released in Q3, 2018.
 Even before that, we shall be seeing another four previews that would involve inclusion or subtraction of features during the complete testing phase.
 During this time, developers would be focusing on testing their respective apps with the latest API and help the Google developers in debugging any issues that may arise.

-Users who are willing to test, can easily install Android P Developer Preview system image.
-It’s worth noting that Google has significantly reduced the number of supported device.
+Users who are willing to test can easily install Android P Developer Preview system image.
+It’s worth noting that Google has significantly reduced the number of supported devices.
 The list is as follows: